tech-fahad/mochawesome-extended/README.md

   },
 ```

-Use 'multiReport = true' for parallel test execution (adding timestamp
+Use 'multiReport = true' for parallel test execution (adding timestamp in report file name),
- in report file name), or change it in tests for shardTestFiles option:
+ or change report name in tests for shardTestFiles option:

     const logReport = require('mochawesome-screenshots/logReport');